- Head Sarah Fletcher

 - New entrants (Year 12): £9,960 per term

 Bursaries & Scholarships

-A bursary is a means-tested award and its value is determined by the family’s financial circumstances.
-The maximum value of the bursary can be the full published fees.
-Awards will be offered on entry to pupils who meet the school’s normal academic and residence requirements and whose parents have demonstrated their inability to afford a full fee-paying place.
-The number of bursaries we award for pupils who join us in Year 7 and Year 12 is at the discretion of the school and will vary each year.
+A bursary is a means-tested award and is determined by the family’s financial circumstances, taking into account income, any realisable assets and other relevant circumstances.
+The level of assistance provided will depend on individual circumstances and the maximum value awarded is the full published fees.
+The number of bursaries we award for students who join us in Year 7 and Year 12 is at the discretion of the school and will vary each year.

 Scholarships are also awarded to students for exceptional performance in music, drama or art.
 Scholarships at St Paul’s are honorary and will normally carry a nominal financial award.
 Scholarships are not means tested.

 The following scholarships are available: